gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 # /app/bin/live_beats remote
 Erlang/OTP 24 [erts-12.0.1] [source] [64-bit] [smp:1:1] [ds:1:1:10] [async-threads:1] [jit]
-Interactive Elixir (1.12.0) - press Ctrl+C to exit (type h() ENTER for help) iex(fly-live-beats@fdaa:2:2b0a:a7b:13e:2228:2)1> System.get_env("FLY_REGION")
+Interactive Elixir (1.12.0) - press Ctrl+C to exit (type h() ENTER for help) iex(fly-live-beats@fdaa:2:2b0a:a7b:13e:2)1> System.get_env("FLY_REGION")
 "lhr"
-iex(fly-live-beats@fdaa:2:2b0a:a7b:13e:2228:2)2> Node.list()
+iex(fly-live-beats@fdaa:2:2b0a:a7b:13e:2)2> Node.list()
-[:"fly-live-beats@fdaa:2:2b0a:a7b:bbfb:2d6c:2"]
+[:"fly-live-beats@fdaa:2:2b0a:a7b:bbfb:2"]
 ```

+Type `Ctrl+\` and then `exit` to leave the shell.

 The cluster is working 🚀

 ## Custom domain

-We didn't do this for _this_ guide however Fly.io supports using your own domain instead of its provided `your-app-name.fly.dev`.
+Fly.io supports using your own domain instead of its provided `your-app-name.fly.dev`.
 If you would like to use one, you will need to tell Fly.io about that so that it knows which app to route those requests to.
 As part of that process, it issues a free SSL certificate which it will automatically renew for you.

 To use one, create the DNS record.
 A popular choice is Cloudflare.
 You would click on your domain, click on DNS, and add two entries.
 One for IPv4 (that's called an `A` record) and one for IPv6 (that's called an `AAAA` record).
 You can get those two values using `flyctl ips list`: